intheflesh/MotionControlUsingEEGSignals/README.md

 # MotionControlUsingEEGSignals
-This work is based on the following article: https://www.researchgate.net/publication/312953157_Open_access_database_of_EEG_signals_recorded_during_imagined_speech This is a repo for our implementation of a 6 label motion control using EEG signals This code enables data preparatin and model training.
+This work is done by Noga Mudrik and Roman Frenkel, and is based on the following article: https://www.researchgate.net/publication/312953157_Open_access_database_of_EEG_signals_recorded_during_imagined_speech This is a repo for our implementation of a 6 label motion control using EEG signals This code enables data preparatin and model training.